 Unfortunately, though your garage can have multiple functions – you can park your car, store items that you don’t want to throw away just yet, or make it your small repair center, the garage door could also be a source of ungodly noise.
 There could be multiple reasons that might cause this unfortunate state of affairs, such as improper maintenance, wear, tear, or simply a noisy type of garage door opener.

 Thankfully, although fixing your noisy garage door might require a little bit of technical knowledge, in some cases, fixing it won’t be particularly time-consuming.
 What’s most important, you’ll be able to do it on your own.
 In a moment, you’ll learn about the most common causes of a noisy garage door and how to deal with them.

-Why Is My Garage Door Noisy?
+Why Is My Garage Door Squeaking?

 You most likely don’t pay too much attention to your garage door until it causes you an inconvenience.
 Although it could still close and open, any type of movement might be accompanied by a terrible noise that would disturb your family or maybe even neighbors.
 Contacting a technician with a great deal of experience certainly wouldn’t be a bad idea, but there’s a good chance that you’ll be able to tackle the problem without anyone’s help.